trinidaa/devops_todolist_kubernetes_task_8_volumes/README.md

 5.1. `PersitentVolumeClaim` should claim a `PersistentVolume` from a pvc file.
 5.2. `Deployment` should use `PersistentVolume` throught the `PersitentVolumeClaim` 5.3 `PersistentVolume` mount path should be `/app/data`
 1. Mount existing configMap as file into /app/configs folder inside container.
+It should be a read-only mount
-1. Mount existing secret as files into /app/secrets folder inside container
+1. Mount existing secret as files into /app/secrets folder inside container.
+It should be a read-only mount
 1. `README.md` should have commands to apply all the changes
 1. `README.md` should have instructuions on how to validate the changes
 1. Create PR with your changes and attach it for validation on a platform.